Even During Remote Learning, Kent School Works to Prevent Abuse of Students

 Training about protecting minors remain crucial, even in a world of COVID.

-Consider UE’s online course “Protecting Children Learning Program for K-12,” which was updated with information on online abuse related to the pandemic.
-The course overall is designed to help educators and other adults learn how to recognize, prevent, and report sexual misconduct.
+Consider UE’s “Protecting Children Course Collection for K-12,” which was updated with information on online abuse related to the pandemic.
+The courses overall are designed to help educators and other adults learn how to recognize, prevent, and report sexual misconduct.
 When training staff, Hirschfeld recommends reinforcing that one-on-one meetings between school faculty and students can be appropriate in remote settings, just as they had been during in-person education.
 But faculty should take old-model sensibilities and practices and apply them to a new context.

 Note that just like with students, you should remind faculty about always choosing appropriate clothing and locations; also tell them to be aware of what can be seen in the background of their homes, Forbes says.